micmejia/bible-dump/NKJV/Proverbs/Prov 1.md

 Therefore they shall eat the fruit of their own way, And be filled to the full with their own fancies.

 ###### 32
-For the [^l]turning away of the simple will slay them, And the complacency of fools will destroy them;
+For the turning away of the simple will slay them, And the complacency of fools will destroy them;

 ###### 33
-But whoever listens to me will dwell safely, And will be [^m]secure, without fear of evil."
+But whoever listens to me will dwell safely, And will be secure, without fear of evil."